-The profession of private detective, or agent de recherches privées (ARP), is a regulated one in France, subject to numerous legal, administrative and ethical requirements.
-Far from the clichés portrayed in TV series, this is an activity governed by the French Internal Security Code, under the supervision of the CNAPS (Conseil national des activités privées de sécurité).
+The profession of private detective, or private investigator (ARP), is a regulated profession in France, subject to numerous legal, administrative, and ethical requirements.
+Far from the clichés portrayed in television series, it is an activity governed by the Internal Security Code and supervised by the CNAPS (National Council for Private Security Activities).

-This training is provided by CNAPS-approved establishments such as :
+This training is provided by institutions approved by the CNAPS, such as:

 - IFAR, ESARP

-- Civil, criminal and labour law and legal proceedings
+- Civil, criminal, and social law, and legal proceedings

 - Drafting of reports admissible in court

-Entry to the training program is subject to prior authorization issued by the CNAPS, which verifies the applicant's good character.
+Admission to training is subject to obtaining prior authorization issued by the CNAPS, allowing the candidate's integrity to be verified.

-There's more to working legally as a private detective in France than simply obtaining a business card.
-Three separate authorizations issued by the CNAPS (Conseil national des activités privées de sécurité) are required, depending on the status of the person concerned.
+To legally practice as a private investigator in France, you need more than just a professional license.
+Three separate authorizations issued by the CNAPS (National Council for Private Security Activities) are required, depending on the status of the person concerned.

 a.
 Professional card (CAR)

-The professional card is compulsory for all individuals directly involved inInvestigation missions.
-It is issued for a period of 5 years, and is subject to validation of a training course approved by the CNAPS.
+The professional card is mandatory for any individual directly involved inInvestigation work.
+It is issued for a period of five years and is subject to validation of training approved by the CNAPS.

 To obtain it, candidates must meet the following conditions: